hdl-registers/hdl-registers/doc/sphinx/rst/generator/generator_python.rst

 Note how only readable registers are printed.
-Field values are present firstly as their native type, but also as their decimal, hexadecimal and binary encodings.
+Field values are presented firstly as their native type, but also as their decimal, hexadecimal and binary encodings.